 I usually make my whipped cream too stiff so it didn’t fall to the lower waffle.
 I think if I whipped the cream 10 more seconds I would have had butter. mmmmm butter

-- 2 1/2 Cups Gluten free flour blend ( found here
+- 2 1/2 Cups Gluten free flour blend ( found here or you can use a brand you like

 - 1/3 Cup Light Brown Sugar